 Washi Tape Fun!

-I have, Who Has?
+Play I Have, Who Has?
 Angles Game

-Once they have read their clue, the student that has the matching complementary or supplementary angle on their card stands up and reads what is on their card.
+The student who has the sentence ‘I am the starter’ begins the game by standing up and reading their card.
+Once they have read their clue, the pupil who has the matching complementary or supplementary angle on their card stands up and reads what is on their card.